Tloe/TEngineOld/README.md

 Dependencies are handled with conan so it needs to be installed.
 To configure and build dependencies:

 '''
-conan config install conanremotes.zip mkdir build cd build conan install .. --build missing
+mkdir build
+cd build
+export CC=clang
+export CXX=clang
+conan install .. -s compiler=clang -s compiler.version=10.0.1 -s compiler.libcxx=libstdc++ --build=missing
+cmake ..
+make
 '''

 Theres a bug with building GLEW on FreeBSD so the conan glew install will fail theres a temporary